JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/Understanding_Evil_in_Human_Experience.md

 > Everything divine which the human mind grasps and the human soul acquires is an experiential attainment; it is a _reality_ of personal experience and is therefore a unique possession in contrast to the inherent goodness and righteousness of the inerrant personalities of Havona.
 >
 > The creatures of Havona are naturally brave, but they are not courageous in the human sense.
 They are innately kind and considerate, but hardly altruistic in the human way.
 They are expectant of a pleasant future, but not hopeful in the exquisite manner of the trusting mortal of the uncertain evolutionary spheres.
 They have faith in the stability of the universe, but they are utter strangers to that saving faith whereby mortal man climbs from the status of an animal up to the portals of Paradise.
 They love the truth, but they know nothing of its soul-saving qualities.
-They are idealists, but they were born that way; they are wholly ignorant of the ecstasy of becoming such by exhilarating choice. ([UB 3:5.16-17](/en/The_Urantia_Book/3#p5_16))
+They are idealists, but they were born that way; they are wholly ignorant of the ecstasy of becoming such by exhilarating choice. (<a id="a70_708"></a>[UB 3:5.16-17](/en/The_Urantia_Book/3#p5_16))

 ## Irrational Aspects of Evil